killacan/sharediffusion/README.md

 # sharediffusion

-Hello and welcome to the project!
-This is my first attempt at really making something open source and free.
-Considering recent developments with CivitAI and how they plan on monetizing their platform I decided that there has to be another way.
-Thus here we are.
+Welcome to Sharediffusion, an open-source and free platform for sharing and hosting machine learning models.
+In response to recent developments with CivitAI and their monetization plans, Sharediffusion aims to provide an alternative option that prioritizes openness, freedom, and low cost.

-### The Plan
+## The Vision

-The plan here is to create a platform that is open source, free to use, and low cost.
-How this will be accomplished is by having people self host their own models, and use torrents to share the models.
+The core idea behind Sharediffusion is to create a decentralized platform where users can self-host their own machine learning models.
+The distribution of models will be facilitated through torrents, ensuring a peer-to-peer sharing mechanism.
+While future plans may include hosting models centrally, the primary focus currently is on empowering users to manage their own instances.

-In the future I might be able to host models as well, but for now I don't have the resources to do so.
+## Tech Stack

-### The Tech
+Here's the tech stack chosen for building Sharediffusion:

-I am going to be using the T3 stack (https://create.t3.gg/) for this project.
+- **TailwindCSS:** A utility-first CSS framework for efficient styling.

-- TailwindCSS
+- **Typescript:** Enhancing code quality and maintainability with strong typing.
-- Typescript
+- **NextJS:** A React framework for building server-rendered applications.
-- NextJS
+- **Supabase:** An open-source alternative to Firebase, providing a scalable backend.

-- NextAuth.js
+The choice of image hosting service is still under consideration, and decisions will be made based on practical considerations during the development process.

-- supabase
+As the project is in the early planning stages, many details are subject to change as it progresses toward a production version.

-Still undecided on who to host images with.
+## The Promise

-This project is still in the early planning stages, so many details might change once things get to an actual production version.
+We make a commitment to transparency and user-centric principles:

-### My Promise
+- **No Paywall:** Sharediffusion pledges not to restrict access to models or content behind a paywall.

-I promise to not keep any models / content behind a paywall.
-I am going to figure out a way to get donations/funding to keep this project going, but it will not get in the way of the content.
+- **Sustainability:** While seeking donations/funding to sustain the project, it will not interfere with user access to content.

-If I break this promise, the source code is here, and you can fork it and do whatever you want with it, so long as it complies with the license.
+If at any point these promises are compromised, the source code is open for scrutiny and use.
+Feel free to fork it and take matters into your own hands!
+Your contributions and involvement in this open-source endeavor are highly valued.